 Note: All birds of prey are protected under the Migratory Bird Treaty Act, and it is illegal to injure, capture, or kill any raptor, or to disturb its nest or offspring.
 Protecting one's pet is not an acceptable defense claim for harming a bird, and pet owners may be subject to fines or other penalties if they harm wild birds.

 In addition to protecting pets from hawks, owls and other raptors, taking steps to keep a pet safe will help them avoid other hazards.
 Birds of prey are not the only hunters that will target pets, and protected pets are much safer from coyotes, foxes, bears and other predators.
 A protected pet is also less likely to be harmed by malicious humans or to encounter other neighborhood dangers, such as busy streets or untended rodent poison.

-Though rare, bird attacks on pets do happen.
+Though rare, bird attacks on pets do happen, and hawks may eat pets if they have the opportunity.
 Pet owners who know how to protect their pets can enjoy their companionship without fear of attacks from above.